 Redesigning The Classic Midweek Pasta With The Undercover Qualities Of Sage

 The cook in all of us would agree that Sage is an underrated yet essential ingredient; a forgotten herb that has been somewhat overshadowed by its leafy counterparts.
-The distinctively savoury flavour of sage makes many dishes come alive.
-Whether it is used in roasting chicken, flavouring beetroot or partnered with walnuts and cauliflower, sage offers earthy notes and taste dimensions
+The distinctively savory flavor of sage makes many dishes come alive.
+Whether it is used in roasting chicken, flavoring beetroot, or partnered with walnuts and cauliflower, sage offers earthy notes and taste dimensions

-In the same way that designers work to twist classic components in fresh ways, an evident lean toward repurposing flavours of depth, is trending.
-Sage, when buttered, crisped and paired with pasta is a relationship worth living and devouring.
-A flavour combination that’s so nicely balanced it’ll have you replanting your herb pots by the weekend.
+In the same way that designers work to twist classic components in fresh ways, an evident lean toward repurposing flavors of depth is trending.
+Sage, when buttered, crisped, and paired with pasta is a relationship worth living and devouring.
+A flavor combination that’s so nicely balanced it’ll have you replanting your herb pots by the weekend.

 This recipe is an earthy update on the classic midweek pasta meal, loved by all.
-If you’re short on time, this recipe works well with dried pasta, but if you fancy advancing your skills, freshly homemade pasta enhances the flavours tenfold, see our homemade and gluten free Pasta recipes.
-Cook any pasta, risotto, spaghetti, orecchiette, flavour it with a colourful vegetable and the crispy sage and butter duo and you’re creating simple delicious magic in the kitchen.
+If you’re short on time, this recipe works well with dried pasta, but if you fancy advancing your skills, freshly homemade pasta enhances the flavors tenfold, see our homemade and gluten-free Pasta recipes.
+Cook any pasta, risotto, spaghetti, orecchiette, flavor it with a colorful vegetable and the crispy sage and butter duo and you’re creating simple delicious magic in the kitchen.

 Brown Butter and Crispy Sage Linguine